ja13n/BACnet-to-BCPBACnet-Converter/README.md

 # BACnet-to-BCPBACnet-Converter
-A specialized automation script for converting Niagara stations from standard BACnet protocol implementation to BCPBACnet (BACnet Secure Connect Protocol) configuration.
+A specialized automation script for converting Niagara stations from standard BACnet protocol implementation to BCPBACnet (BACnet Secure Connect Protocol) configuration for Distech Controls devices.
  - Note: This repository showcases the technical approach and capabilities of the converter.
 The complete implementation includes proprietary algorithms and is available through commercial licensing agreements.

   # Overview